-It’s fun to celebrate fall in Northern Virginia because the season brings cooler days, beautiful autumn foliage, and lots of Autumn festivals to the region.
+Celebrate fall in Northern Virginia with scenic drives, outdoor activities, foliage finds, and Autumn getaways full of seasonal fun.
+It’s fun to celebrate fall in Northern VA because the season brings cooler days, beautiful autumn foliage, and lots of Autumn activities to the region.
 Our list of favorite fall activities in Northern Virginia will keep you busy throughout the fall season.
 Whether you’re planning some fun with the kids, an outing for adults, or solo time to recharge, we’ve got options for you.

 Visit a Northern Virginia Pumpkin Patch

 Fall means the return of pumpkin patch fun to Northern Virginia, from large kid-oriented festivals like Cox Farms, to smaller scale pumpkin and displays at local garden centers.
 Corn mazes also return, along with quirky games like pumpkin slingshots, pig races, tunnel rolls, and more.
 Follow the link to find a perfect pumpkin patch near you.

 Go Apple Picking for Family Fun and Fall Views

 When you’re craving a scenic drive with a purpose, head out to one of the beautiful apple orchards in the Northern Virginia area.
 There are orchards with extra play areas for kids, and simpler destinations that focus on the fruit.
 Happily, most orchards are surrounded by beautiful countryside so you can soak up fall colors while you pick.
 Attend a local Apple Festival to add extra fun to your outing.